AI for Internal Finance Teams — Free webinar on using Claude/AI for variance commentary. June 4, 11 am AEST. Register now →

 What is a good gross margin for an Australian business?

-How can I improve my net margin?
+How can I improve net margin?

 Is margin calculated before or after GST?